opensearch-project/documentation-website/README.md

 # About the OpenSearch documentation repo

 The `documentation-website` repository contains the user documentation for OpenSearch.
 You can find the rendered documentation at [opensearch.org/docs](https://opensearch.org/docs).
 The markdown files in this repository are rendered into HTML pages using [Jekyll](https://jekyllrb.com/).
-Check the [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md) for more information on how to use Jekyll for this repository.
+Check the [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md) for more information about how to use Jekyll for this repository.

 ## Contributing